yogurt-foundation/yogurt-css-documentation/docs/flexbox/align-items.md

 ## Align Items

-Utilities for controlling how flex items are positioned along a container's cross axis.
+Utilities for manipulating how flex items are positioned along a container's cross axis.

 ### Usage